berkeley-scf/parallel-scf-2016/session2.md

 as requiring Spark or Hadoop may in some cases be much faster if you can find a single machine with a lot of memory.
- - That said, if you would run out of memory on a single node, then you'll need to use distributed memory.
+ - That said, if you would run out of memory on a single node, then you'll need to use multiple nodes.

 # Parallelization strategies: *What level or dimension should I parallelize over?*